astra1dev/PowerConverter/README.md

 ### Linux
 Python should already be installed on your computer.

-Use the console to navigate to the PowerConverter directory, then type `python3 pip install -r requirements.txt` and hit enter. \
+Use the console to navigate to the PowerConverter directory, then type `pip install -r requirements.txt` and hit enter. \
 Then type `python3 console.py` and hit enter.
 Now you can convert your files!

 ### Windows